ethantkoenig/lotsoffiles2/bible/other/seacow.md

 ## Definition: ##

 The term "sea cow" refers to a large sea animal that eats sea grass and other vegetation on the ocean floor.

 * A sea cow is grey with thick skin.
-It moves in the water using its flippers.
+It moves in the water by using its flippers.
 * The skins or hides of the sea cow were used by people in Bible times for making tents.
-These animal hides were used in the coverings for the tabernacle.
+These animal hides were also used in the coverings for the tabernacle.
-* It was nicknamed the "sea cow" because it eats grass like a cow does, but they are not similar in other ways.
+* It was nicknamed "sea cow" because it eats grass like a cow, but it is not similar to a cow in other ways.
 * Related animals are the "dugong" and the "manatee."

 (See also: [How to Translate Unknowns](en/ta-vol1/translate/man/translate-unknown))